na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 ###Random
-https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with https://files.catbox.moe/d9k7nf.safetensors slay_the_princess a visual novel that came out last year that has a sketchy art style, supports 5 of the game's characters: adversary, specter, nightmare, tower, and witch you have to prompt for their features to get them to show up, this file has the characters with their associated tags: https://files.catbox.moe/uprfne.txt, here's some example gens: https://files.catbox.moe/32eskz.png, https://files.catbox.moe/c87hl7.png, https://files.catbox.moe/kp5hbk.png, https://files.catbox.moe/jta8v1.png, https://files.catbox.moe/jsz1rp.png https://files.catbox.moe/te26ne.safetensors braces activation trigger is braces, some colors were tagged, rainbow braces, red braces, yellow braces, pink, braces, you pretty much HAVE to inpaint because the target area is typically going to be quite small in the image, could also try adetailer lips model https://litter.catbox.moe/onephu.safetensors waffen-ss Activation tag is WaffenSS but you can add : black military uniform, black military hat, swastika armband https://files.catbox.moe/f6r1nl.safetensors shared_clothes keyword is SharedClothes, example gen: https://files.catbox.moe/oddiam.png
+https://files.catbox.moe/kwo8w4.safetensors sayo_no_uta a horror game from 2003, you would have to look at the lora metadata to know what to prompt, there's flesh on the walls and stuff, fun to mess with https://files.catbox.moe/d9k7nf.safetensors slay_the_princess a visual novel that came out last year that has a sketchy art style, supports 5 of the game's characters: adversary, specter, nightmare, tower, and witch you have to prompt for their features to get them to show up, this file has the characters with their associated tags: https://files.catbox.moe/uprfne.txt, here's some example gens: https://files.catbox.moe/32eskz.png, https://files.catbox.moe/c87hl7.png, https://files.catbox.moe/kp5hbk.png, https://files.catbox.moe/jta8v1.png, https://files.catbox.moe/jsz1rp.png https://litter.catbox.moe/onephu.safetensors waffen-ss Activation tag is WaffenSS but you can add : black military uniform, black military hat, swastika armband https://files.catbox.moe/te26ne.safetensors braces activation trigger is braces, some colors were tagged, rainbow braces, red braces, yellow braces, pink, braces, you pretty much HAVE to inpaint because the target area is typically going to be quite small in the image, could also try adetailer lips model

+###Concepts
+https://files.catbox.moe/f6r1nl.safetensors shared_clothes keyword is SharedClothes, example gen: https://files.catbox.moe/oddiam.png

+These are from the below mega, a couple were resized from their original size to get them under the 200mb limit https://files.catbox.moe/hfpslw.safetensors empty_eyes_drooling example gen: https://files.catbox.moe/p7aido.png https://files.catbox.moe/9qixqa.safetensors glowing_eyes activation trigger is glowing eyes https://files.catbox.moe/yz5c9g.safetensors quadruple_amputee activation trigger is quadruple amputee

+Resized ones:
+https://files.catbox.moe/z71ic0.safetensors sex_machine activation trigger is sex machine https://files.catbox.moe/mxbbg2.safetensors stasis_tank activation trigger is stasis tank

+These won't download automatically since they're on mega, most are in the above list, however anons sometimes add stuff to these folders that I might miss. https://mega.nz/folder/v2ZnADCR#hAELnn6ieCjsggLdG4quIw empty_eyes_drooling, glowing_eyes, quadruple_amputee, sex_machine, stasis_tank

 ###Artists/Styles
 These don't require activation triggers unless otherwise stated.
 Some of these had been previously uploaded to litterbox because they were too large for catbox.
 Unfortunately the links have expired, I've replaced them with resized versions that are just a couple ranks smaller so hopefully there's no quality loss.
 These replacement LoRAs have resized on the end of their names.
 I removed the original ones so people who were lucky enough to download them won't have them overwritten.